catherinevee/s3/examples/README.md

 # S3 Module Examples

-This directory contains practical examples of how to use the S3 module for different use cases.
+Practical examples of using the S3 module for different use cases.

 ## Examples Overview

 ### 1. [Basic](./basic/)
-A simple S3 bucket with default security settings.
-This is the most basic usage of the module.
+Simple S3 bucket with default security settings.

 **Features:**
 - Default encryption (AES256)